anishakd4/nextjslearning/rendering-demo/README.md

 - Client only code typically interacts with the browser specific features like the DOM, the window object, localstorage etc. which are not available on the server.
 - Ensuring that such code is executed only on the client side prevents errors during server-side rendering.
 - To prevent unintended server side usage of client side code, we can use a package called client-only.
+- by importing client-only in a module ensure that the module will trigger a build time error if it is mistakenly included in the server side code.
+Now if we try to use client side only function mistakenly in the server side component then build process will fail.
+- http://localhost:3000/server-route will show error if use clientOnlyFunction() in it.
+- just as server only code needs isolation, client side code must be confined to the client side to leverage browser specific features effectively.
+- client-only package serves as a guard rail ensuring our client side code remains where it belongs enhancing our app's reliability and maintainability.

 ## Client Component Placement

+- To compensate for the server components not being able to manage state and handle interactivity, you need to create client components.
+- It is recommended to position these client components lower in your component tree.
+- in http://localhost:3000/landing-page there will be log statements in the browser console as all components as server components by default.
+- After adding useState to navbar.tsx component error will be thrown : "You're importing a component that needs useState.
+It only works in a Client Component but none of its parents are marked with "use client", so they're Server Components by default".
+- After adding "use client" directive at the top of the navbar component we can log statements in the browser console for all the 3 components not just navbar component.
+- When we add 'use client' directive to a component it not only makes that component a client component but also affects every child component in the component tree below it.
+So navlinks and navsearch also became client component as well.
+This concept is crucial to understand if we have a large component tree.
+Imagine converting a server component into a client component to add some interactivity.
+This change would turn the entire subtree of children into client components and consequently all their code will be sent to the browser as a result we would loose all the advantages of server components.
+- Therefor the recommended practice is to place client components as low as possible in the component tree ideally making them leaf components.
+So we can move "use client" directive to the navsearch component if that is the only component needed to use useState.

+## Interleaving Server and Client Components